-The Navy's Living Marine Resources Program is sponsoring an ongoing study on hearing and estimated acoustic impacts in three species of auk, which will help the Navy refine its assessment of potential impacts from its activities on seabirds.
+The Navy's Living Marine Resources Program is sponsoring a study that is currently ongoing on underwater hearing sensitivity in three species of auk, which will help the Navy refine its assessment of potential impacts from training activities on seabirds, including auks and other seabirds of interest such as the ESA-listed marbled murrelet (Hansen et al., 2020; Mooney et al., 2020; Navy, 2022).

-The additional published scientific information since 2011 supplements and reinforces the information presented for birds in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS, and there is no new information or circumstances that would alter the analysis of those documents.
-As such, the description regarding bird hearing capabilities presented in the 2016 GOA Final SEIS/OEIS remain valid.
+Additional scientific information published since 2011 supplements and reinforces the information presented on birds in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+New information reviewed and described in this section is consistent with and does not alter the analysis and conclusions presented in those previous EIS/OEISs.
+As such, the description of bird hearing capabilities presented in the 2016 GOA Final SEIS/OEIS remains valid.